cratstarc/opndrive/docs/getting-started/quick-setup.md

 ## Step 2: Install Dependencies

-Now we need to download all the code libraries that OpnDrive uses.
+Now we need to download all the code libraries that Opndrive uses.

 ```bash
 # Install main project dependencies